grinnell-cs/csc151-images/_eboards/eboard05.md

 > `(- 1 2 3)` is the same as `(- (- 1 2) 3)`.

 > `(/ 1 2 3)` is the same as `(/ (/ 1 2) 3)`.

+Are 2/5 and 0.4 the same?
+How about 1/2 and 0.5?

+> Nope.
+You'll learn more about that in the readings for Wednesday.

 Can I write my trace as follows?